 University of Pennsylvania

 The electrical engineering master's degree program at this private university requires ten course units, with each course counting as one unit.
 This program has a thesis option that confers two units to students who complete a research project in lieu of other elective courses.
-In 2014-2015, tuition per course unit (equivalent to three credit hours) was $6,015, which includes general and technology fees.
+The estimated tuition, for the 2019-2020 school year, per course unit (equivalent to three credit hours) is $7,310, which includes general and technology fees.

 Electrical Engineering Ph.D.
 Costs